VALAWAI/docs/docs/toolbox/component.md

 ### Deployment

-The components must be encapsulated in [Docker images](https://docs.docker.com/build/) that will deployed using the [docker-compose](https://docs.docker.com/compose/).
+The components must be encapsulated in [Docker images](https://docs.docker.com/build/) that will deployed using the [docker compose](https://docs.docker.com/compose/).

 ### Interaction between components